 We have offices in the UK, Europe, Bangladesh and the US and are an international supplier of corporate clothing and uniform solutions to businesses and individuals, trading through our Dimensions, Affinity, Yaffy and Alexandra brands.

-- The group turnover for 2021 is c £204m - Employs more than 800 people across its offices in the UK, Europe and the US. - Dispatched over 23 million garments in 2020.
+- The group turnover for 2022 is c £185m - Employs more than 750 people across its offices in the UK, Europe and the US.

 More information on our businesses can be found on the following websites: